What is the deadline for performance applications?

-What is the deadline for performance applications?
-The performance application portal will open on February 1, 2024 and close on March 8, 2024 at 11:49 PM ET.
-Evaluations are due by March 15, 2024.
+The performance application portal is open February 1 - March 6, 2026 at 11:59 PM ET.
+Evaluations are due by March 13, 2026.

-What is needed by this deadline?
+What is needed by the deadline?

 Applications received by the deadline, but without all the required items, will not be considered.
 Please do not call The Midwest Clinic office requesting an extension for any item.
 Please schedule your photo and recording sessions well in advance of the deadline and submit your materials as early as possible to avoid any last-minute delay.
 You will need the following when you complete your application: